Journalists in Residence Program Frequently Asked Questions

 No, journalists working in all forms of media are welcome to apply.

-Yes, please visit the course search page to view all upcoming Chicago Booth courses.
+Please visit the course search page to view all upcoming Chicago Booth courses, though future course schedules may not be available until closer to the relevant academic year.
 Not all courses are available for auditing, as availability may depend on seats available, prerequisites, and permissions.

 International participants are usually issued J-1 visas.